 John Lennon still tops my list of people I would love to meet, not because he was idolised by my parents, of the significant impact of his murder on my five-year-old self, or because his music gave meaning to me at a time I badly needed it, not because he may have influenced the call for disability rights, but because he was a human being, not a phony.
 People grow and change and become better versions of themselves.
 We learn from our mistakes by embracing them.
 We need people in positions of influence to show us we can turn our lives around and lead us by example.
 Just like Dickens’ Scrooge, there has to be redemption.
 It mirrors our own transitions through life.
 The genuine optimism in his last ever recording, ‘grow old with me’, is the voice of someone who I believe has realised that.

 Lennon’s decision to instigate or participate in Nationwide events in 1972 must have brought attention to disability rights at a critical time.
-When we met, I would ask the question only he could answer: Why he instigated and participated in the One to One Concerts and participate in the telethon in 1972.
+When we met, I would ask the question only he could answer: Why he instigated and participated in the One to One Concerts and participated in the telethon in 1972.
 Was it just a means to cynically raise his profile during his Immigration trouble, spitefully show up an old colleague, or did he identify and grasp an opportunity to champion the rights of disabled people at a crucial moment?
 It was probably a mix of all three, but I think that his decision to organise the concerts and donate his own money to ensure they were successful, strengthens his case as a champion.
 In the same way I casually dismiss his current critics, am I still holding him to an unrealistic moral standard and still grasping for meaning in things he did and said nearly fifty years ago?
 I hope after a long and lively talk, we would part as equals and the best of friends.

 Coleman, Ray.
 John Lennon the Definitive Biography, Pan Books (1995) p.86